mestadler/homecfg/README.md

 # DevBox Setup

-DevBox Setup are a collection of scripts and configs, to setup a dev box after install of debian.
+DevBox Setup is a collection of scripts and configs to set up a dev box after installing Debian.
 It includes scripts for system configuration, package installation, and deployment of user-specific settings.
-Sharing as it may be useful for others (and I need it to be a public repo).
+Shared as it may be useful for others (and I need it to be a public repo).

 ## Version

-- Current Version: 1.0
+- Current Version: 1.1
 - Last Updated: 2024-09-04

 ## Repository Contents

 - `devbox-init.sh`: Main script for system setup and package installation.
 - `user-config-deploy.sh`: Script for deploying user-specific configurations and dotfiles.
-- `env_variables_template.txt`: Template for environment variables used by both scripts.
+- `.env.example`: Template for environment variables used by both scripts.

 ## Prerequisites

 - A Debian-based Linux distribution (e.g., Ubuntu)
 - `sudo` access
 - `git` installed
+- `curl` installed (for remote execution)

 ## Getting Started

+### Local Execution

 1. Clone this repository:
    ```